-Hannah Payne (ACIM) is Head of Marketing at TM Lighting, the UK’s leading art lighting specialists working with private art collections, galleries, museums and institutions, nationally and internationally.
+Hannah Payne (ACIM) is Marketing and Development Director at TM Lighting, the UK’s leading art lighting specialists working with private art collections, galleries, museums and institutions, nationally and internationally.
 Hannah’s experience includes over 12 years in marketing at leading UK arts and heritage institutions including Blenheim Palace, Royal Academy of Arts, Olympia International Art & Antiques Fairs, and John Jones London.
 Hannah has extensive market knowledge and commercial expertise, building strategic partnerships within the art sector, and delivering marketing and brand strategies for clients across both traditional and digital platforms.

 Hannah leads the art programme at TM Lighting’s exhibition space where the company hosts an annual programme of exhibitions supporting emerging artists and art groups.
 As a communications professional, she is highly experienced and active on social media, is actively engaged in the art market and is a member of The Association of Women in the Arts (AWITA) a network that supports women working in the visual arts.
 As UAL alumna, Hannah is delighted to be returning to support emerging creative talent within MiAL.

 Jeremy Till is an architect, educator and writer.
 He is Pro Vice-Chancellor for Research at the University of the Arts London and Head of Central Saint Martins.

 Jeremy’s extensive written work includes the books Flexible Housing, Architecture Depends and Spatial Agency, all three of which won the prestigious RIBA President’s Award for Research.